wardmundy/php-api-tesla/README.md

 1. Install all files in a secure directory on your LAMP server: git clone https://github.com/wardmundy/php-api-tesla.git

 2. Run scripts from command line only!
-Switch to php-api-tesla directory before proceeding.
+Switch to php-api-tesla directory before proceeding and chmod +x *.php.

 3. Edit config.php: set install directory, Tesla credentials and desired valet PIN and temp settings for car.